alaserimaha/Save-HTML-Form-value-to-MySQL-using-PHP/README.md

 4) Create a table inside the database, let's say its name is (table)
 5) For our example, we only need one column of type int , let's say its name is (value)

-Choose Save, now our database is ready!
+Click Save, now our database is ready!
 <img width="1314" alt="database" src="https://user-images.githubusercontent.com/60073836/183287918-c37e2834-8537-489a-b026-08f08d833a29.png">

+## 3. Create a php page to connect a web page to a database.